Mutual Fund Fees

 Canada’s comprehensive approach to fees reporting has led, on occasion, to Canadian funds being inaccurately characterized as costing more than those in other countries, specifically the U.S. Recent independent analysis shows this is not the case and that when all costs are included, advised Canadian mutual fund investors pay similar amounts to advised U.S. investors.

-These competitively priced, built-in fees are another reflection of the pooling principle behind mutual funds and make advice affordable and readily available to all investors, regardless of account size.
+These competitively priced, built-in fees are another reflection of the pooling principle behind mutual funds and ETFs and make advice affordable and readily available to all investors, regardless of account size.

 This report provides a comprehensive assessment of the full cost of owning mutual funds in Canada and the United States.
 2017 update to the 2012 study by Strategic Insight.(October 4, 2017)